Dale Sandler

 Dale Pearlman Sandler is an American epidemiologist specialized in prospective cohort studies designed to study the impact of environmental exposures on population health.
 She is chief of the Epidemiology Branch at the National Institute of Environmental Health Sciences.
 Sandler is a past president of the American College of Epidemiology and received a Dr. Nathan Davis Award in 2015.

 Education

 Sandler completed a B.A. in Mathematics and Philosophy, cum laude at the Boston University College of Arts and Sciences in June 1972.
 She earned a M.P.H. in Chronic Disease Epidemiology from Yale School of Medicine in May 1975.
 Her thesis was titled Serum Cholesterol, Serum Uric Acid, and ABO Blood Groups in West Point Cadets.
-In October 1979, Sandler competed a Ph.D. in Epidemiology at the Johns Hopkins School of Hygiene and Public Health.
+In October 1979, Sandler completed a Ph.D. in Epidemiology at the Johns Hopkins School of Hygiene and Public Health.
 Her dissertation was titled Health Consequences of Nasopharyngeal Radium Irradiation.
 Genevieve Matanoski was Sandler's doctoral advisor.